Menopause up close Part 2: The right skin care

 Facial care during menopause

-a) Moisturizing factors that bind water in the skin
+- Moisturizing factors that bind water in the skin

-b) Oils that cement the skin barrier
+- Oils that strengthen the skin barrier

 1. Prevent moisture loss: The role of hyaluronic acid and co.